-Under AR 608-10, CYS programs are offered as a supplement to your Family childcare needs, not as an entitlement or substitute.
-CYS actively seeks your involvement and welcomes your comments and questions.
+Under AR 608-10, CYS programs are offered as a supplement to your childcare needs, not as an entitlement or substitute.
+We, at CYS, actively seek your involvement and welcome your comments and questions.
 We are committed to offering you a high-quality developmental program for your child.
 Together, we can provide the nurturing, positive environment that your child needs and deserves.
 Also at CYS, parents can be a part of the Parent Advisory Board (PAB).
 The PAB allows parents to participate in quarterly meetings to discuss common issues involving the parents and children.
 Special training may be conducted at some PAB meetings.
 For more information, contact the Outreach Services Director at 410-278-2572.

 Parents are one of our program's most valuable resources.
 Parents make excellent contributions to the program each year.
 They have ranged from guiding children in woodworking, cooking, art, sports, etc., to participation on field trips, donations of materials/ supplies and parent committees/meetings.
-Many parents are asked to be a part of our annual Multi-Disciplinary Inspection (MDTI) Team where parents have the opportunity to represent and review our programs, CYS Mobilization and Contingency (MAC) Plan, Installation Child & Youth Operation Plan (ICOP) to mention some.
+Many parents are asked to be a part of our annual Multi-Disciplinary Team Inspection (MDTI) where parents have the opportunity to represent and review our programs: CYS Mobilization and Contingency (MAC) Plan, Installation Child & Youth Operation Plan (ICYOP) to mention a few.